Aerilym/photoprism-helper/readme.md

 ### Docker

-The container can be created using the Dockerfile available or by using the Docker Image at LINKHERE.
+The container can be created using the Dockerfile available or by using the [Docker Image](https://hub.docker.com/repository/docker/aerilym/photoprism-helper/).

 ## API Documentation